Frieda Keller: Rape and child out of wedlock

-Murder, trial, and pardon
+Murder, trial and pardon

 Ernst's body was found by a pair of hikers on June 7, 1904, in a wood near Tablat, close to St. Gallen, Switzerland at around 6:10 p.m., covered in foliage and mud, with a string around his neck.
 A violent thunderstorm earlier in the day is believed to have uncovered the body.
 The coroner estimated that the child had been dead for at least six to eight weeks.

 After the public prosecutor's office placed an advertisement in the local press on June 13, describing the clothes the child was wearing, two nursery sisters came forward to identify the child.
 Arrested the next day, Keller immediately confessed to the murder.
 When questioned, she stated that she was desperate and had no other option: she was ashamed that more people would know that she had had a child born out of wedlock, and she feared that she would not be able to support herself.

 Her trial opened on November 11, 1904, at the St. Gallen Cantonal Court.
 The defense lawyer emphasized the circumstances that had driven Frieda Keller to the brink of despair.
 However, the law did not allow circumstances to be taken into account, so the death sentence was pronounced by the court the following day.
 The verdict was shocking to the public, and feminist associations mobilized.
 Writer Carl Albert Loosli and psychiatrist Auguste Forel also lent their support to Frieda Keller, the latter even writing that the real culprit was Zimmerli, who was not legally accountable for his obligations or actions.
 The media also exerted pressure, even though the Catholic newspaper Die Ostschweiz described Keller as a cold-blooded murderer who led an indecent life with numerous lovers.

-On November 28, 1904, the St. Gallen Cantonal Council pardoned Keller by 156 votes to 1, commuting her sentence to life imprisonment in solitary confinement with an obligation to remain silent.
+On November 28, 1904, the Cantonal Council of St. Gallen pardoned Keller by 156 votes to 1, commuting her sentence to life imprisonment in solitary confinement with an obligation to remain silent.
 Keller's sisters obtained another pardon from the cantonal parliament for early release fifteen years later, after an initial refusal at the end of 1914.
 Frieda Keller was released from prison on November 25, 1919, but was shattered by the harshness of her imprisonment: she suffered from depression and delirium.